To understand why Chrome rookie Matt Gaudet’s trash talk reached a new level for lacrosse on Saturday, let me paint the picture.

 Is This Good?

 Let’s talk about it.
 The PLL, as a newer, fringier professional sports league, needs to find ways to attract fans.
 Obviously the quality of play is a big issue to those of us who already understand and love the game of lacrosse.
 But think about how much attention that waving clip got on national media, regardless of the lacrosse community’s opinions on the matter.
+ESPN shared it.
+Bleacher Report did too.
+Pro athletes who had never seen lacrosse were tweeting about it, and talking about it.

 For the PLL, finding ways to garner that level of attention is huge, and what better way to do that than to unleash a rookie with Joel Embiid levels of trash talking talent?
 Mic’d up segments in other sports are so heavily edited and monitored that nobody cares.
 The typical NFL version is just some grunting, and maybe a guy yelling “let’s go!”
 This was different, not just for lacrosse, but for professional sports in general.